kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 }
 ```

 That same `.[]` notation is used for indexing and slicing.
-What if we wanted the name of the 2nd student the students array?
+What if you want the name of the 2nd student the `"students"` array?

 ```bash